 I heard sounds all around me, like birds panicking in the sky, as if something dangerous was approaching.
 I was almost certain that I was not alone in the cold and dark forest.
-The long walk made me tired and my lantern was dying out, I should have left the village sooner...
+The long walk made me tired and my lantern was dying out, I'm almost home, it shouldn't take too long, though I know should have left the village sooner...

-I turned around again and stood still.
+My breathing quickened, I was scared, I now knew hundred percent sure that I was not alone in this damned forest.
+I turned around again to rush to the village that was only about hundred meters away and then stood still.
 I stared at the tall dark figure that had slipped quietly in front of me.
 The tall dark figure leaned over me.

 I ran as fast as I could go until the tall dark shadow caught me in his arms.

-"Calm down."
+'Calm down.'
 The tall figure spoke, his voice sounded gentle.
 He lifted our feet from the ground and rose through the trees and high into the sky.
 I wrapped my arms tightly around his neck from fear.
 I had my eyes closet and didn't know where he was going.

 The vampire brought me to the castle, I did not know if the castle was his or was run by some rich family.
 The castle looked like it could fit in some depressing fairy tale.
 He landed on one of the many balconies and gently let go of me.
 I jumped to the balcony doors and sat on the ground tightly presses against one of the doors and stared up at the tall vampire.
 I was so scared I still had no clue what he truly wanted, but all I knew is that he was pretty gentle toward me, well... for now.